EUMETNET/meteogate-documentation/docs/index.md

 ---

 ## Community Discussion
-For questions, feedback, and conversations, you are welcome to join the [MeteoGate community discussion group](https://github.com/orgs/Meteogate/discussions).
+For questions, feedback, and conversations, you are welcome to join the [MeteoGate Community Discussion Group](https://github.com/orgs/Meteogate/discussions).

 ---